WeebNetsu/yt-playlist-bgm-player/README.md

 # YouTube Playlist BGM Player

 This is a basic background music player made with Nim to play YouTube Playlists in the background.
-It is focused on being very light weight and easily accessable, even if you don't have a Desktop Enviroment or Window Manager.
+It is focused on being very light weight and easily accessible, even if you don't have a Desktop Environment or Window Manager.

 Notes: